XinChenCSC/KnowCovid/README.md

                       different article types.
 Makes decisions about whether the associated website to that .txt file should be posted to our website.
+Automate_en_masse.py - By using the output given from Internet_to_text.py, runs
+                       both scrape_article.py and the functions in PYT_dictionary.py to give a updated list of websites to be used for the week.
+                       This official list is found under the foler 'Websites-of-the-Week' under the name 'results.txt'

+Functions available in PYT_dictionary.py include: print_NEAT(...) - prints a list with 5 elements per line print_keyword_lists(...) - prints 3 keyword lists with 5 words per line.
+classify_article(test_runs_date, fileNames, list_of_url) -
+                           can classify an article to 5 different types:
+                           "This is a good article!"
+                           "This article is politics and corona."
+                           "This article is politics."
+                           "This article is irrelevant."
+                           "This article is a mix of things."
+                           An article that belongs to our website is a "...good article!".
+However, if our extracted
+                           content is not directly related to coronavirus, it may be appropriate to have a "...mix of things." article for a preferred website.
+The other 3 article types aren't necessary for the backend but were relevant when trying to find 'formulas' for classification of articles.

 ## Site map